naufalrafifff/FoodLabelingTraceability-SC/README.md

 This repository contains the smart contracts, deployment scripts, testing framework, and reproducibility materials developed for the paper:

-> **"Blockchain-Based Food Labeling Traceability for Nutrition Facts Verification"**
+> **"Verifiable Nutrition Labeling for Food Security: A Traceability-Based Information Infrastructure"**

 ---